What are Offshore Assets?

-Many people first think of offshore planning when they consider Florida asset protection planning.
-Many books have been published and many websites constructed to promote Florida offshore asset protection tools.
-Many experts, both attorneys and financial planners, promote complicated and expensive foreign based asset protection entities.
-Many people are eager to accept offshore asset protection as the ultimate, albeit expensive, solution to their legal exposure.
+Many books and websites have been published to promote offshore planning for asset protection.
+Many experts, both attorneys and financial planners, promote complicated and expensive foreign-based asset protection entities.
+Many people are eager to accept offshore planning as the ultimate, albeit expensive, solution to their legal exposure.

 When Offshore Planning Will Not Work

-Bankruptcy: Offshore planning is less effective in bankruptcy than it is in state court collection cases.
+Offshore planning is less effective in bankruptcy than it is in state court collection cases.
 State courts have jurisdiction over assets located in their particular state.
-Bankruptcy courts are federal courts and have jurisdiction over assets worldwide.
+Bankruptcy courts have jurisdiction over assets worldwide.
 Transferring assets to foreign accounts owned by an offshore entity does not remove these assets from the reach of the bankruptcy trustee.
 The bankruptcy court may issue orders affecting title to assets located outside the U.S. A trustee may order the debtor to take affirmative steps to turn over the assets.
 The bankruptcy judge may hold a debtor in contempt subject to imprisonment if the debtor does not comply with the court’s turnover order.

 Any type of offshore asset protection is complicated because of IRS reporting requirements applicable to foreign entities.
 People considering offshore asset protection should consult with a tax attorney or a CPA experienced in international tax law.
 There are severe penalties for failure to comply with foreign entity reporting requirements.
 If you are engaged in offshore asset protection, you must consult with a CPA experienced with international tax issues or a tax attorney.
 The tax reporting requirements are one of the reasons I usually try to accomplish asset protection with domestic tools under Florida exemptions before recommending more sophisticated offshore entities.

-Foreign Corporations: U.S. taxpayers, domestic trusts, or domestic corporations must report any transfers to a foreign corporation by filing IRS Form 926.
+U.S. taxpayers, domestic trusts, or domestic corporations must report any transfers to a foreign corporation by filing IRS Form 926.
 A U.S. taxpayer who directly or indirectly owns any interest in certain foreign corporations may have to file IRS Form 5471.

-Foreign Partnerships: Any U.S. taxpayer that controls a foreign partnership must file Form 8865.
+Any U.S. taxpayer that controls a foreign partnership must file Form 8865.
 A person controls a partnership if they hold more than 50 percent of the partnership interests.
 If no partner has a controlling share, then all partners with more than 10 percent partnership interest must file Form 8865.
 In addition, U.S. taxpayers who acquire or dispose of partnership interests in a foreign partnership must disclose the transaction to the IRS.
-Most foreign LLCs with two or more persons are a foreign partnership for tax purposes.
+Most foreign LLCs with two or more persons are foreign partnerships for tax purposes.

-Reporting Foreign Bank Accounts and Financial Accounts: Most people who create offshore entities have the entity maintain a bank account outside the U.S. The people are required to notify the IRS about their offshore financial accounts by filing a form TDF90-22.1 U.S. taxpayers must disclose all offshore financial accounts for which they have signatory authority or for which they have control over a third party who has signatory authority by filing the TDF90-22.1.
+Most people who create offshore entities have the entity maintain a bank account outside the U.S. The people are required to notify the IRS about their offshore financial accounts by filing a form TDF90-22.1.
+Plus, U.S. taxpayers must disclose all offshore financial accounts for which they have signatory authority or for which they have control over a third party who has signatory authority by filing Form TDF90-22.1.
 For example, if you appoint someone to be a manager of your foreign LLC, and the manager maintains a financial account offshore, you must file a tax reporting form.
 The TDF90-22.1 form is due on or before June 30 of each year, and there are no extensions.
 Offshore accounts also must be disclosed on your 1040 income tax return in Part III of Schedule B. Willful non-compliance is a criminal offense.